 - A. The staff should not view the significance of a group of related programmatic violations as being greater than the individual violations (i.e., aggregation).
-While these issues should be considered in developing the appropriate enforcement action and agency response (increased inspections, management meetings, etc.), they should not be used to increase significance. - B. Given that there may be cause to combine closely related apparent violations into a problem, so as to address the totality of the circumstances, non-escalated apparent violations related to an apparent escalated action should not normally be issued prior to issuance of the final action. - C. Violations should not be aggregated for purposes of increasing the significance. - 1.
+While these issues may be considered in developing the appropriate enforcement action and agency response (increased inspections, management meetings, etc.), they should not be used to increase significance. - B. Related apparent violations that initially appear to be less significant frequently contribute to the event or issue overall and should be considered, and issued, with any apparent escalated violation.
+Additional information or views develop while the escalated violation is processed (e.g. at a PEC or ADR) that can influence the apparent non-escalated violation's individual significance, the significance of the individual apparent violation, or appropriately combined into a problem to demonstrate the totality of the circumstances.
+Consequently, violations related to an apparent escalated violation should not normally be issued prior to issuance of the final action. - C. Given that there may be cause to combine closely related apparent violations into a problem, so as to address the totality of the circumstances, non-escalated apparent violations related to an apparent escalated action should not normally be issued prior to issuance of the final action. - D. Violations should not be aggregated for purposes of increasing the significance. - 1.
 In some cases, it may be appropriate to group violations as examples of a problem. - a.
 The reason for grouping violations into a problem is to appropriately characterize the significance of the event or incident. - b.
 Grouping the violations informs the licensee and the public that NRC is aware that the violations are closely related and are not separate regulatory breakdowns. - c.
-The staff will need to use judgment in determining whether grouping the violations will convey the appropriate message. - d.
-When dispositioning violations as a problem, the staff should only group violations that are closely related, such as having a cause and effect relationship or directly related to the same event (e.g., failure to perform adequate testing that results in a piece of inoperable equipment, loss of material and failure to report the loss).
+The staff will need to use judgment in determining whether grouping the violations will convey the appropriate message.

-- e.
+- d.
+When dispositioning violations as a problem, the staff should only group violations that are closely related, such as having a cause and effect relationship or directly related to the same event (e.g., failure to perform adequate testing that results in a piece of inoperable equipment, loss of material and failure to report the loss). - e.
 The staff can group violations that have the same or different severity levels.
 When doing so, the problem should be assigned the severity level of the most significant violation. - f.
 The staff should not assign a severity level to the problem that is higher than the most significant violation (i.e., should not aggregate lower severity level violations into a problem assigned a higher severity level).